Gruvely/.github/profile/CONTRIBUTION_GUIDELINES.md

 ## How to Contribute

-1. **Clone the Repository:** Clone the forked repository to your local machine:
+1. **Clone the Repository:** Clone the appropriate repository to your local machine:

-For the landing page
+For the landing page...
    ```{bash}
    git clone https://github.com/Gruvely/gruvely.git
    ```

-For the app
+For the app...
    ```{bash}
    git clone https://github.com/Gruvely/app.git
    ```